Spencer-Dawson/docker_versioner/README.md

 ## Todo:
 Here are some things I might get around to changing eventually
 * Support HTTPS (Internal only tool so limited benefit)
-* Use gitbhub actions to automatically update the public image
+* Use github actions to automatically update the public image
 * Tie public images to release branches of Spencer-Dawson/versioner instead of main branch